chimericdream/worldofpannotia.com/src/game-rules/adventuring/combat/special-attacks/index.md

 | <sup>1</sup> The HP value given is for Medium armor, weapons, and shields.
 Divide by 2 for each size category of the item smaller than Medium, or multiply it by 2 for each size category larger than Medium.<br><sup>2</sup> Varies by material. |<|<
 {: #sunder-table .table .table-bordered .table-hover .table-striped data-caption="Table: Common Armor, Weapon, and Shield Hardness and Hit Points" }

 **Step 1:** Attack of Opportunity.
 You provoke an attack of opportunity from the target whose weapon or shield you are trying to sunder.
-(If you have the Improved Sunder feat, you don't incur an attack of opportunity for making the attempt.)
+(If you have the {% feat_link improved-sunder %} feat, you don't incur an attack of opportunity for making the attempt.)

 **Step 2:** Opposed Rolls.
 You and the defender make opposed attack rolls with your respective weapons.
 The wielder of a two-handed weapon on a sunder attempt gets a +4 bonus on this roll, and the wielder of a light weapon takes a -4 penalty.
 If the combatants are of different sizes, the larger combatant gets a bonus on the attack roll of +4 per difference in size category.